 Misty – Sherwin Williams

-Speaking of gray, Misty is another contender as a popular exterior home paint for 2021.
+Speaking of gray, Misty is another contender as a popular exterior home paint.
 This light-shaded gray, with just a slight undertone of blue, brings light to just about any house.

 Tinted neutrals are rising in popularity and this Sherwin Williams color is a great choice.